gear-foundation/gear-wiki/docs/examples/battleship.md

 ```
 ### Initialization

-To initialize the game contract, it only needs to be passed the bot's contract address (we will discuss this contract a little later)
+To initialize the game contract, it only needs to be passed the bot's contract address (this contract will be discussed a little later)

 ```rust title="battleship/io/src/lib.rs"
 pub struct BattleshipInit {